albanie/mcnCrossModalEmotions/README.md

 ## mcnCrossModalEmotions

 This module contains code in support of the paper [Emotion Recognition in Speech using Cross-Modal Transfer in the Wild](http://www.robots.ox.ac.uk/~vgg/research/cross-modal-emotions).
+The experiments are implmented using the [MatConvNet](https://github.com/vlfeat/matconvnet) framework.
+PyTorch versions of the vision models will be available shortly.

 ### Installation